volkansevim/alpha-CENTAURI/README.md

 Workflow Example
 --------------
 For this example, we will use the dataset under ``example`` folder provided in the package.
-There are 9 files in this folder:
+There are 5 files in this folder:

-* MigaKH.HigherOrderRptMon.fa: Initial set of monomers from the human genome.
 * pread_HuPac_example.fa: A filtered set of reads that contain sequences similar to the provided monomers.
+* alpha.sto, alpha.rc.sto : Human alpha-satellite repeat consensus sequence aligned to itself, and its reverse complement.

-The files below are the outputs of the steps 1. and 2. of the workflow.
+The files below are the outputs of the step 1. of the workflow.
 They are provided for convenience.

-* MigaKH.HigherOrderRptMon.aln and .dnd: Multiple sequence alignments for the initial set of monomers.
-* monomers.hmm, .h3m, .h3i, h3f, h3p: HMM built using the multiple sequence alignment of the initial set of monomers.
+* alpha.hmm, alpha.rc.hmm: HMM built using the multiple sequence alignment of the consensus and its reverse complement.

 ### Workflow Steps